Take 5: Urban Planning Books By Women

 Women's Planning Literature: Timeless Insights Offered

 Curated based solely on passion and personal impact, here are five planning tomes written by women to read during Women's History Month.
-These books span more than 60 years of women working to address challenges in the built environment.
+These books span over 60 years of women working to address challenges in the built environment.

 Cover of Planners Press book, Creating Healthy Neighborhoods.